Preparing for the Death of a Spouse

 A will and living trust are similar, though a living trust allows you to avoid probate and simply transfer the items directly to your beneficiaries.
 However, it is more expensive to create, must be maintained, and you must actively pass ownership of the assets to the trust.

 While planning ahead for a spouse’s death will be emotionally taxing, it will help ease your mind later.
-Remember that reaching out means someone will be able to help you at every step, be it a friend or professional.
-While the healing journey is yours alone, you can pave an easier path for yourself by planning ahead, and not being afraid to share your grief and emotions
+Remember that reaching out means someone will be able to help you at every step, be it a friend or a professional.
+While the healing journey is yours alone, you can pave an easier path for yourself by planning ahead, and not be being afraid to share your grief and emotions